-Work at Years 7, 8 and 9 is extensively commented upon as well as graded.
-The comments should be considered carefully by the students as advice regarding strengths and areas that need improvement on subsequent pieces of work.
+Learning activities at Years 7, 8 and 9 are extensively commented upon as well as graded.
+The comments should be considered carefully by the students as advice regarding strengths and areas that need improvement in subsequent tasks.

 While there are no examinations in Years 7 and 8, there are formal tests of course content and grades are given.
-Year 9 students undertake examinations in English, Mathematics and Science at the end of Semester 2 to help prepare them for studies in the Senior College.
+Year 9 students undertake examinations in English, Mathematics and Science at the end of Semester 1 and 2 to help prepare them for studies in the Senior College.
 These should be seen in the context of the total program rather than as sole indicators of the student's ability.
 Tintern Grammar grades on a 11-point A+ to ungraded scale.
 All tasks are internally assessed by the subject teachers.